Framework

 What leaders receive

-See the full assessment structure at /ai-readiness.
+See the full instrument structure at /ai-readiness.

 Fit